How to Choose Business Insurance: A Guide

 Information technology (IT) providers face a unique predicament: they offer products and services and face risks related to both.
-Neither general liability insurance nor standard professional liability insurance fully covers those risks.
-As a result, insurance companies created technology errors and omissions (E&O) insurance to address IT providers’ insurance needs.
+Neither general liability nor standard professional liability insurance fully covers those risks.
+As a result, companies created technology errors and omissions (E&O) insurance to address IT providers’ needs.

 Technology E&O insurance pays for lawsuit costs if a client sues their IT provider for damages related to their products or services, such as software or custom website code.
 For example, if you sold faulty software that caused a client to lose critical business data, your technology E&O policy would help you defend your business in court.

 Researching insurance and determining the best policies is an involved process.
 The journey is easier with a little guidance.
 Here are some tips to help you explore the market.